 Industrial design right registration is related to granting a patent.

 Copyright is a legal right that grants the creator(s) of an original work exclusive rights over how the work may be used by others, however, usually for a limited time.
-It is, however, one of the longest-lasting of the intellectual property rights.
+It is, however, one of the longest-lasting of intellectual property rights.
 Exclusive rights are not absolute in their control over original work and are limited by exceptions made in copyright law, such as “fair use”.

 As a form of intellectual property, copyright is applicable to forms of creative works including creative, intellectual and artistic forms.
 Copyright only protects the expression of ideas and not the underlying ideas themselves.
-So, for example, Harry Potter the character and the stories he appears in are protected by copyright (as well as trade marks) – but the idea of a book about a boy who goes to a school of magic is not.
+So, for example, in Harry Potter the character and the stories he appears in are protected by copyright (as well as trade marks) – but the idea of a book about a boy who goes to a school of magic is not.

 Copyright holders have the right to: